 Alcohol is served at many social events; a family BBQ, a birthday party, Saturday afternoon at the football or netball club and at community get togethers.
 But alcohol, particularly in excess, can lead to health problems, violence and accidents.

 Young people are at particular risk from alcohol.
 Health authorities recommend that young people should avoid drinking until they are in their 20s to protect their developing brains, which can be damaged by even small amounts of alcohol.
+Young people’s decision making ability can be compromised by alcohol use and can have very serious consequences.

 Alcohol and sport